arunsrin/arunsrin.mkdocs/home/books/reviews/immune.md

 - Dendritic cell - These have tentacles to probe what is going on, and pick up critical bits of information and send it all the way to the thymus where the Adaptive Immune system analyzes the signatures and prepares targeted attacks.
-- Neutrophil - explodes and spills acid everywhere (?)
+- Neutrophil - explodes and creates nets to trap everything around it.
-- Complement - like a piece of puzzle, they will match with a pathogen and identify it, and travel to the adaptive system to give that information.
+Dangerous to **self** as well, not just the **other**.
+So they have a short life.
 - Basophil - causes inflammation, what else?
 - Eosinophil - related to allergies I think
-- Mast cell - forgot this one
+- Mast cell - large cells that cause inflammation
-- Natural killer cell - this is trained to kill pathogens and infected cells but unlike T cells I think they are already trained and ready to deploy (?)
+- Natural killer cell - this is trained to kill pathogens and infected cells but unlike T cells I think they are already trained and ready to deploy in the Innate part of the immune system.
+They see if MHC class 1 molecules are present in a cell.
+If not, they tell the cell to kill itself.
+Reason: some viruses that take hijack a cell have a camouflage where they hide the MHC class 1 and therefore from the outside it is not clear what is being built inside the cell.
+So absence of this information implies a hostile takeover.

 ## Adaptive Immune System

 - Blank slate, filled up over a person's lifetime
 - Targeted attacks, like a large encyclopaedia containing every possible threat

+- T cell - Helper, Killer, Memory, Regulatory T Cells etc. Helpers enrage macrophages and accelerate their work, coordinate orchestrate and activate the heavy weapons.
+- B cell - once antigens are presented to virgin b cells, it makes copies of itself, breaks down the antigens into smaller pieces and presents them in its 'window' i.e. MHC class 2 molecules.
+Dendritic cells pick up these and activate corresponding T cells.
+Then when a B cell later meets its corresponding  T cell, it gets activated into a plasma cell (?)
+- Plasma cell - creates antibodies and releases them rapidly in the infection
-- T cell - this is trained to kill infected cells.
-It looks at an MCT 'window' on each cell to see what kind of proteins it is making.. and if the signature doesn't match, it tells that cell to kill itself.
+- MHC class 1 molecules: It is a 'window' on each cell to see what kind of proteins it is making.. and if the immune system sees something it doesn't like (e.g. a virus has taken over the cell and is making copies of itself), it tells that cell to kill itself.
-- B cell - produces antibodies which are these like these really tiny spikes that rip apart pathogens.
 - Antibodies - really tiny spikes that rip apart pathogens.

 ---